Mbali Ntuli

 Mbali Ntuli (born c.
 28 March 1988) is a South African politician and a former member of the Democratic Alliance (DA).
 She is the former Provincial Campaigns Director for the party in KwaZulu-Natal (KZN).
 She resigned as a member of the KwaZulu-Natal Legislature in March 2022, where she served as the DA KZN Spokesperson on Cooperative Governance and Traditional Affairs (CoGTA).
 She previously served as leader and Chairperson of the Democratic Alliance Youth.
 She was elected to this position in May 2013.

 Early life and education

 Ntuli is a native of KwaZulu-Natal (KZN).
 She grew up in La Lucia.
-When she was 8 years old, her father, "Big Ben" Ntuli, the founder of the KwaZulu-Natal Taxi Association died.
+When she was 8 years old, her father, "Big Ben" Ntuli, the founder of the KwaZulu-Natal Taxi Association was murdered.
 In the wake of his death, her extended family feuded over his business.
 During that time, both she and her brother survived poisoning by their grandmother, and survived another three assassination attempts.
 Due to the danger they faced, Ntuli's mother sent her to The Wykeham Collegiate boarding school in Pietermaritzburg.
 Ntuli holds a Bachelor of Social Science degree from Rhodes University, and runs a taxi business.